 So again, pumpkins, seeds and extracted oil are very high in the amino acid tryptophan and this could boost mood and relieve anxiety through it’s conversion in your body to serotonin.

 Pumpkin seeds are high in magnesium, a naturally relaxing mineral.
 Magnesium runs low in people due to the drug mugger effect of coffee, which many of you drink.
 Half of U.S. adults under 70 and 70-80% of elderly adults are deficient in magnesium.
+If you like my supplements, CLICK HERE to purchase a my formla of magnesium capsules.

 Magnesium may support healthier levels of blood sugar levels and/or blood pressure.
 A recent study found that people who consume diets rich in magnesium correlate with a 33% lower risk of type 2 diabetes (males) and a 34% lower risk (females).